 With respect to the only active site involving property which Acuity Brands does own and where it has been named as a PRP - ASP's property on Seaboard Industrial Boulevard in Atlanta, Georgia - the Company, together with current and former owners of adjoining properties (the "Site Group"), has conducted an investigation on its property and adjoining properties (the "Site") and submitted a Compliance Status Report ("CSR") and a proposed Corrective Action Plan ("CAP") to the State of Georgia Environmental Protection Division ("EPD") pursuant to the Georgia Hazardous Site Response Act.
-The EPD approved the CAP in May 2004, and the Company has reached tentative agreement with the other members of the Site Group to share the costs and responsibilities of implementing the CAP.
+The EPD approved the CAP in May 2004, and the Company has reached tentative agreement with the other members of the

+Site Group to share the costs and responsibilities of implementing the CAP.
 The CAP requires the Site Group to periodically monitor the Site for a period of five years to confirm the Site Group's model predicting that the site is not expected to violate applicable regulatory standards.
-Results from the first three required quarterly sampling events have confirmed the Site Group's model, but adverse future sampling results could cause the Company to record additional charges to earnings in future periods.
+The first several sampling results obtained pursuant to this monitoring requirement have confirmed the Site Group's model, but adverse future sampling results could cause the Company to record additional charges to earnings in future periods.
 However, based on information currently available, the Company believes that its liability is immaterial in connection with the Site.

 In August 2003, ASP received a grand jury subpoena from the United States Attorney for the Northern District of Georgia concerning the operation of ASP's wastewater pretreatment plant and ASP's management of hazardous waste at a facility in Atlanta, Georgia.
+ASP received a supplemental subpoena in April 2005 related to this matter.
 The grand jury investigation appears to relate to the discharge of wastewater from the facility to the City of Atlanta's sanitary sewer system and ASP's practices in connection with the sampling of the facility's wastewater discharges for permitting purposes.
-ASP is cooperating with the investigation by the U.S. Attorney's Office and has completed the production of the required documents.
+ASP is cooperating fully with the investigation by the U.S. Attorney's Office and is continuing its production of the required documents.
 The U.S. Attorney's Office investigation follows an inquiry by the City of Atlanta, which regulates the wastewater discharge at the facility.
 The Company has settled with the City of Atlanta all issues arising from the inquiry.
-As of February 28, 2005, the Company had accrued a liability of approximately \$2.0 million to cover various costs including off-site disposal, the estimated costs of resolution of proceedings with the U.S. Attorney's Office, and the estimated legal expenses to be incurred by the Company for these matters.
-The proceedings with the U.S. Attorney are at a preliminary stage, and developments in the investigation and the terms of any final settlement or adjudication of these matters could result in actual costs substantially higher or lower than the amounts reserved.
+As of May 31, 2005, the Company had an accrued liability of approximately \$2.0 million to cover the estimated costs of resolution of proceedings with the U.S. Attorney's Office and certain associated legal expenses.
+The proceedings with the U.S. Attorney are at a preliminary stage, and developments in the investigation and the terms of any final settlement or adjudication of this matter could result in actual costs higher or lower than the amount reserved.